SimonL01/reflective-dll/README.md

 ## Python Decryptor

-If `downloaded.bin` is Base64 text,  itcan be decoded to raw bytes offline and then XOR.
+If `downloaded.bin` is Base64 text, it can be decoded to raw bytes offline and then XOR.

 Here’s a non-executing Python decoder that writes the decrypted payload to disk but does not run it:
 ```python